PythonScanClient/PyScanClient/doc/getting_started.rst

 In the above example we executed the scan server within a terminal window.
 A production setup would typically run it as a Linux service using `procServ`, https://github.com/ralphlange/procServ

+Both the scan server and the CS-Studio GUI are typically started by a site-specific launcher script that adds `-settings /path/to/site/settings.ini`.